ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Results

 \subsubsection{Top-performing systems}

 A summary of the top-5 PA systems is presented in the middle of Table~\ref{tab:results_briefing}.
 Similar to the LA task, most use data augmentation, once again with various different approaches, and all are ensemble systems.
-Linear, raw or mel scaled spectrogram features are most common, whereas classifiers are diverse.
+Different to observations for the LA task, there is little variation among front-end features used for the PA task, while there is diversity among the adopted classifiers.
 The top-1 system uses both frame-level and temporal-level features and the parallel combination of variational autoencoder (VAE) and Gaussian mixture model (GMM) classifiers.
 Like for the LA task, all the top-5 systems use score averaging.

-\subsection{DeepFake (DF)}
+\subsection{Deepfake (DF)}